 Camarota and her team also developed an elevated beverage program.
 So far, one of the top sellers is the Aviator Ale by Tenaya Creek Brewery.
 Cocktails have been crafted by pioneer mixologist Tony Abou-Ganim.
 One of his signature drinks, the Tito’s Turbulence, (“Our mint julep,” says Camarota), was designed specifically for Aviators fans.
 “The real pièce de résistance is the Frosé by Giada,” Camarota exclaims.
 “It’s dry.
 It’s crisp.
 It’s not a sugar bomb.
 It’s not overly sweet.”
 Camarota wants to give people the food and drink options they want.
 Her aim is clear.
 She says, “Frankly, let’s just do it better than, anybody else in the country.”

-Photography by: Photography by Bryan Hainer
+Photography by Bryan Hainer